KsaweryAiR/AI_PyTorch_Projects/README.md

 ---

+### 5. `05_Neural_network_optimization_methods.ipynb`
+**Neural Network Optimization Techniques (with ONNX)**
+Overview of common methods used to accelerate computations and optimize neural network models, including:
+- Quantization and pruning
+- Layer fusion and weight clustering
+- Knowledge distillation and low-rank factorization
+- Parallel and asynchronous processing
+The notebook also demonstrates exporting and optimizing models using **ONNX**.

+---

 ### 6. `06_Tabular_Data_Classification.ipynb`
 **Rice Type Classification**
 Binary classification of rice grain types using structured tabular data.
 Dataset contains modified labels: Jasmine = 1, Gonen = 0.